the-vegetarian-vampire/Commerce/README.md

 ### Specifications:
 Built with `Python`, `Django`, `HTML/CSS`, `Bootstrap`, and `SQLite`.

+The site also makes use of [Django's](https://docs.djangoproject.com/en/4.1/ref/contrib/humanize/) humanize template filters, `intcomma` and `naturaltime`.

 ## New Listing:
 Users can create a new listing, specify a `title`, `description`, `price`, `imageURL`, and `category`.